Two-particle Bose-Einstein correlations and their L\'evy parameters in PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Measurement details

 In CMS, particle identification in central to mid central \PbPb collisions is hindered by the overlapping strip tracker clusters in a high track density environment.
 Therefore, in this measurement, no particle identification was done, and all charged-particle tracks were used.
-The approach presented in Section~\ref{sec:BEcorr} is only applicable for a single-particle species, hence it was assumed that all detected charged particles are pions.
+The approach presented in Section~\ref{sec:BEcorr} is only applicable for a single particle species, hence it was assumed that all detected charged particles are pions.
 Depending on the transverse mass and the centrality range, 60--90\% of the investigated particles are pions~\cite{ALICE:2019hno}.
 It was found that this assumption does not modify the physical results, apart from the $\lambda$ parameter.
-The effect of the lack of particle identification on this parameter is discussed in Section~\ref{ss:lambda}.
+This is because the HBT peak in the correlation function at low $q$ is not modified by nonidentical particle pairs or by identical particle pairs of species that have been misidentified as pions and, therefore, calculated to have the wrong $q$ value.
+The effect of the lack of particle identification on the $\lambda$ parameter is discussed in Section~\ref{ss:lambda}.